eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## Account Creation Costs

-EOS accounts have multiple qualities registered to them, such as their permissions and the resources (CPU, NET, RAM) they hold.
-Therefore, costs are incurred when creating an EOS account on the network.
-Someone who already has an account needs to create an account for you.
-Many services are available to create accounts for the EOS network and for your local development environment.
-You can create accounts using the system account (`eosio`).
+EOS accounts store information on the blockchain, which requires a cost paid in EOS tokens.
+To create an account you need to pay the minimum price for a new account.
+The price of RAM varies, therefore this cost varies as well.
+If you have an account that holds EOS tokens, use that account to create a new account.
+Otherwise, many services are available to create accounts for the EOS network.
+When you work in your local development environment, create an account using the `eosio` system account.

-Your users who aren't already on the network will need accounts created for them.
-You need to take this cost into consideration when planning your user acquisition expenses.

-The cost of opening an account is based on the RAM required for opening it, which as 20/02/2023 is `2996 bytes`.
+As an application developer, when onboarding new users to the EOS blockchain who do not have an EOS account, you need to create an account for them.
+Therefore, you need to take into consideration the account creation costs.
+The cost of creating an account is based on the RAM required for creating it, which as 20/02/2023 is `2996 bytes`.

 Go to our [Resources Guide](../30_resources/index.md) to learn how to calculate the cost of purchasing RAM from the RAM Market.

-## Bidding on premium names (suffixes)
+## Bidding on Premium Names and Suffixes

 In order to own a premium name (for example: `foo[.bar]`) you must bid on it and then win it in an auction.